SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 - Anyone involved in software development should be familiar with **OOP** and **object-oriented modeling**
 - All modern languages are either object-oriented or support classes and objects
-    - Modern frameworks, libraries, and APIs are object-oriented
+    - modern frameworks, libraries, and APIs are object-oriented
 - Understanding of OOP is a minimum requirement for starting a job as a developer

 [/slide]